 Daniel Radlciffe finally casts off the shadow of JK Rowling's boy wizard, in this dark tragi-comedyRead full review

 8 reviews, average rating: (3.7 Stars)

 I had the pleasure of seeing this twice while on vacation in.
-London in J... more
+London... more

 Please note: The term Noel Coward Theatre and/or The Cripple of Inishmaan as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Noel Coward Theatre and/or The Cripple of Inishmaan and are used herein for factual descriptive purposes only.
 We are in no way associated with or authorized by the Noel Coward Theatre and/or The Cripple of Inishmaan and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.